brandonhilkert/sucker_punch/README.md

 All workers should define an instance method `perform`, of which the job being queued will adhere to.

-Workers interacting with `ActiveRecord` should take special precaution not to exhause connections in the pool.
+Workers interacting with `ActiveRecord` should take special precaution not to exhaust connections in the pool.
 This can be done with `ActiveRecord::Base.connection_pool.with_connection`, which ensures the connection is returned back to the pool when completed.

 `app/workers/awesome_worker.rb`